ai4os/DEEPaaS/doc/source/cli/deepaas-run.rst

    Port on which the DEEPaaS API will listen.
 The DEEPaaS API service listens on this port number for incoming requests.

-.. option:: --openwhisk-detect, -w

-   Run as an OpenWhisk action.
-If this option is set to ``True`` DEEPaaS will check if the ``__OW_API_HOST`` environment variable is set.
-If it is set, it will run an OpenWhisk Docker action listener rather than the DEEPaaS API.
-If it is not set, it will run a DEEPaaS in normal mode.
-If you specify this option, the value of ``listen-ip`` will be used, but the port will is hardcoded to ``8080`` (as OpenWhisk goes to port ``8080``).
-Note that if you are running inside a container, the most sensible option is to set ``listen-ip`` to ``0.0.0.0``.

 .. option:: --predict-workers PREDICT_WORKERS, -p PREDICT_WORKERS

    Specify the number of workers to spawn for prediction tasks.
 If using a CPU